hanabi/hanabi.github.io/Reference.md

   * It is the *Mid-Game* and all of the 2's are played on the stacks.
   * Alice clues number 5 to Cathy, touching a blue 5 on slot 3.
   * Cathy's slot 4 card is a red 1.
 (This was her chop prior to the number 5 clue being given.)
   * It is now Bob's turn.
-Bob knows that since Alice *Chop Moved* a trash card, this would normally signal that the blue 5 is playable right now.
+Bob knows that since Alice number 5 clue kind of looks like a *5's Chop Move*, since the 5 is exactly one-away-from-chop.
+However, since it would be *Chop Moving* a trash card, it can't be that.
+  * Bob next assumes that this is simply a *Play Clue* on the blue 5.
+That would mean that someone has the blue 3 and the blue 4.
-  * However, that would mean that Bob must have both the blue 3 and the blue 4, which is unlikely.
-Bob knows that *Junk Ejection* takes priority if he is supposed to play two or more blind cards, so he blind-plays his *Second Finesse Position*.
+  * Bob's hand is completely unclued.
+Furthermore, Bob does not see the blue 3 or the blue 4 anywhere else, so he would have to have both of them in his hand.
+Bob knows that similar to a *5 Color Ejection*, a *Bad Chop Move Ejection* should take precedence if he is supposed to play two or more blind cards.
+  * Thus, Bob blind-plays his *Second Finesse Position*.
 It is a green 1 and successfully plays.
   * Cathy knows that if this was an *5's Chop Move*, then Bob would not have blind-played anything.
 If it was a *Finesse*, then Bob would have blind-played his *Finesse Position*.
-Since he blind-played his *Second Finesse Position* card, this must be a *Junk Ejection* and her slot 4 card must be trash.
+Since he blind-played his *Second Finesse Position* card, this must be a *Bad Chop Move Ejection* and her slot 4 card must be trash.

 ### Rank Choice Ejection (with a number 2 or a number 5)